top of page

 The Northville-Placid Trail turns 100 this year.
 As part of the celebration, the Adirondack Mountain Club is collecting stories about this trail.
 This is the one I shared about my 2020 hike on the NPT.

 My memories of hiking the Northville-Placid Trail are intertwined with my early experience of the Covid-19 pandemic.
-When the school I teach at shuttered in the spring of 2020, my world shrunk from a rambunctious cavalcade of human interaction to a desk at home with only occasional human contact.
+When the school I teach at shuttered in the spring of 2020, my world shrunk from a cavalcade of human interaction to a desk at home with only occasional human contact.
 When that school year mercifully ended, I looked to a long hike as a safe way to spend part of the summer break.
 I hatched a plan to thru hike the NPT in early July.

 I made a classic mistake my first day on the trail, exuberantly speed-walking the road walk out of Northville.
 The hot pavement turned my boots into sweaty incubators of blisters that gradually sprouted on my little toes.
-I surveyed the destruction in my tent the first evening at camp and felt real despair.
+I surveyed the destruction in my tent the first evening at camp and felt despair.
 I had a sinking feeling that my journey to Lake Placid was over before it had really begun.

 However, there are few things as cheering to me as an early morning in the woods– this spot had the advantage of a rollicking stream with a series of small waterfalls– and I gamely dressed up my feet, laced my boots, and lurched onto the trail.
 This routine was repeated for the next five days, in which I managed to keep my feet from getting much worse but finally tired of the raw pain that was beginning to crowd out my enjoyment of the hike.
 I ended up limping into Long Lake and returning to finish the rest of the trail a few weeks later.